 To join you need no special training, only a desire to help others.
 The WBFD will provide you with firefighting training at not cost.
-Each January we send our new recruits to fire school at the Barnstable County Fire Rescue Training Academy off Mary Dunn Road in Barnstable.
-Class runs two nights a week and all day Saturday for three months.
+Typically, each April we start a new volunteer firefighter training class and each usually runs on Thursday evenings and Sunday mornings.
 At then end of your training, you will take the Massachusetts Firefighter Certification Exam.

 All firefighters in Massachusetts must have CPR training, incident command training and basic first aid training.
 The WBFD provides all of this training to its members.